zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 The first version of TSC (see the list of the processors families in the manual, Vol. 3B 17-40, section 17.15) was very simple: it just counts internal processor clock cycle.

-It's not a good way to measure time on modern hardware because processor can dynamically change own frequency (e.g. see [SpeedStep](https://en.wikipedia.org/wiki/SpeedStep)).
+It's not a good way to measure time on modern hardware because the processor can dynamically change own frequency (e.g. see [SpeedStep](https://en.wikipedia.org/wiki/SpeedStep)).

-There is another problem: each processor core has own TSC and these TSCs are not synchronized.
+There is another problem: each processor core has own TSC, and these TSCs are not synchronized.
 If a thread starts measurement on one core and ends on another core, the obtained result can't be reliable.
 For example, there is a nice bug report on `support.microsoft.com` (see [Programs that use the QueryPerformanceCounter function may perform poorly](https://support.microsoft.com/en-us/kb/895980)):